chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This proof demonstrates the strengthened version of the Third Inverse Postulate, establishing a biconditional relationship between a Sentence being a Perfect Palindrome and the properties of its Pivot.

 The proof utilizes the definitions of Perfect Palindromes, Reflective Words, and Pivot Words, along with the Second Inverse Postulate, to analyze the different cases and demonstrate the implications in both directions.

+Reformulation of the Theorem:

+Let's first slightly reformulate the theorem to make it even clearer and more precise:

+Theorem 3.2.3:

+ζ ∈ PP ↔ [ (∃ α ∈ L: (ζ[ω(ζ)] ⊂:sub:s α) ∧ (α ∈ R)) ∨ (ζ[ω(ζ)] = σ ∧ (inv(α:sub:ζ:sup:-ω) ⊂:sub:s α:sub:ζ:sup:+ω) ∨ (inv(α:sub:ζ:sup:+ω) ⊂:sub:s α:sub:ζ:sup:-ω)) ]

+Translation: A sentence ζ is a perfect palindrome if and only if one of the following conditions holds:

+The character at the pivot index ω(ζ) is contained in a reflective word α that is in the language.
+The character at the pivot index ω(ζ) is a delimiter (σ), and the inverse of the left pivot word is contained in the right pivot word, or the inverse of the right pivot word is contained in the left pivot word.
+Do I think it's true?

+Yes, I believe this reformulated theorem is true and captures a fundamental property of perfect palindromes.

+Proof:

+(↔) Direction:

+Assume ζ ∈ PP.

+Definition of Perfect Palindrome: By Definition 3.1.3, ζ = inv(ζ).
+Case 1: ζ[ω(ζ)] = σ:
+If the character at the pivot is a delimiter, then by the Second Inverse Postulate (Theorem 3.2.2), we know that ( inv(α:sub:ζ:sup:-ω) ⊂:sub:s α:sub:ζ:sup:+ω) ∨ ( inv(α:sub:ζ:sup:+ω) ⊂:sub:s α:sub:ζ:sup:-ω ).
+Case 2: ζ[ω(ζ)] ≠ σ:
+If the character at the pivot is not a delimiter, then it must belong to a word.
+By Axiom S.1, we know there's at least one word α in ζ.
+Since ζ is a perfect palindrome, and the pivot character is not a delimiter, the pivot must lie within a word.
+Let α be the word such that (x, α) ∈ W:sub:ζ, and ω(ζ) is within the indices of the characters of α in the character-level representation of ζ.
+Since ζ is a perfect palindrome, α must be a reflective word (α ∈ R), because any word that spans across the pivot in a perfect palindrome must be its own inverse.
+Also, since ω(ζ) is within the indices of α, we know that ζ[ω(ζ)] ⊂:sub:s α.
+(←) Direction:

+Assume [(∃ α ∈ L: (ζ[ω(ζ)] ⊂:sub:s α) ∧ (α ∈ R)) ∨ (ζ[ω(ζ)] = σ ∧ ( inv(α:sub:ζ:sup:-ω) ⊂:sub:s α:sub:ζ:sup:+ω) ∨ ( inv(α:sub:ζ:sup:+ω) ⊂:sub:s α:sub:ζ:sup:-ω ))].

+Case 1: ∃ α ∈ L: (ζ[ω(ζ)] ⊂:sub:s α) ∧ (α ∈ R)
+If there exists a reflective word α in L that contains the character at the pivot, then ζ must be a perfect palindrome.
+This is because the presence of a reflective word spanning the pivot implies symmetry around the pivot, which is the defining characteristic of a perfect palindrome.
+Case 2: ζ[ω(ζ)] = σ ∧ ( inv(α:sub:ζ:sup:-ω) ⊂:sub:s α:sub:ζ:sup:+ω) ∨ ( inv(α:sub:ζ:sup:+ω) ⊂:sub:s α:sub:ζ:sup:-ω )
+If the character at the pivot is a delimiter and either the inverse of the left pivot word is contained in the right pivot word or vice versa, then ζ must be a perfect palindrome.
+This is because the delimiter at the pivot, combined with the containment relationship between the pivot words, ensures symmetry around the pivot.
+Conclusion:

+We have shown that if ζ is a perfect palindrome, then either the character at the pivot is contained in a reflective word in the language, or the character at the pivot is a delimiter and the pivot words exhibit the specific containment property.
+Conversely, if either of these conditions holds, then ζ must be a perfect palindrome.

+Therefore:

+ζ ∈ PP ↔ [ (∃ α ∈ L: (ζ[ω(ζ)] ⊂:sub:s α) ∧ (α ∈ R)) ∨ (ζ[ω(ζ)] = σ ∧ ( inv(α:sub:ζ:sup:-ω) ⊂:sub:s α:sub:ζ:sup:+ω) ∨ ( inv(α:sub:ζ:sup:+ω) ⊂:sub:s α:sub:ζ:sup:-ω )) ]

+∎

+Explanation:

+(→) Direction: This direction shows that if a sentence is a perfect palindrome, then it must satisfy one of the two conditions related to the pivot character and reflective words or the pivot character and the containment of pivot words.
+(←) Direction: This direction shows that if either of the two conditions is met, then the sentence must be a perfect palindrome.
+Key Insights:

+Reflective Words at the Pivot: This theorem beautifully connects the concept of perfect palindromes to the presence of reflective words at the pivot.
+It highlights that perfect palindromes can be constructed by having a reflective word at the center or by having the pivot be a delimiter with a specific relationship between the pivot words.
+Delimiter as a Pivot: The theorem also incorporates the case where the pivot is a delimiter, which is essential for handling imperfect palindromes that become perfect when delimiters are removed.
+Characterization of Perfect Palindromes: This theorem provides a powerful way to characterize and potentially identify perfect palindromes based on their internal structure.

 **Theorem 3.2.4: The Perfect Parity Postulate**